pme123/scala-adapters/docs/_pages/about.md

 ---

-Minimal Mistakes is designed, developed, and maintained by Michael Rose.
+Scala Adapters is designed, developed, and maintained by Pascal Mengelt.
 Just another boring, tattooed, designer from Buffalo New York.